Shared payment tokens

 ```

-On your client, display the next action flow.
-Stripe automatically displays the authentication user interface in a pop-up modal when you call `handleNextAction`.
+Call `handleNextAction` on the client.
+Stripe automatically displays the authentication interface in a pop-up modal.

 #### JavaScript